 When we got back to his apartment, I put calamine lotion on his legs to help with the itchiness.
 He then stood up and asked me to dance.
 He put on David Gray’s “This Year’s “Love”, which became our song.
 Despite these unfortunate circumstances, we were together, so we were happy.

 After a month of taking care of him (and only a few months into our relationship), we decided that it made sense for me to officially live with him since I was there all the time anyway.
-I think it was the first case of a person getting Mono speeding up a relationship.
+I think it was the first time that mono resulted in speeding up a relationship.

 fate brought us together and love has kept us together

 After a year of dating, Matt took me to our favorite Italian restaurant and ordered some wine.
 I am not a big drinker, so I was tipsy by the second glass.
 It was a beautiful night, so I suggested going to Central Park which was nearby.
-He then took me to the spot at the castle where we had our first kiss, played our song, and asked me to dance.
-He then got down on one knee and asked me to marry him.
+He then took me to the spot at the castle where we had our first kiss.
+He took out his iPod, played our song, and asked me to dance.
+Suddenly, he got down on one knee and asked me to marry him.
 It was magical.
 It was so magical that we almost forgot that I spent the entire walk there talking about the high divorce rate.
 I don’t know how that topic even came up, and I blame it all on the alcohol.

 We were married on August 2, 2012.
 We had planned an outdoor wedding, but to my horror the skies opened up that morning and didn’t stop.
 Although the wedding didn’t go as I planned, the sun did come out during the reception, and we were able to go outside.
-Despite the anger I felt about the rain, our wedding was magical and I wouldn’t change a thing.
+Despite the anger I felt about the rain, our wedding was magical.
+I wouldn’t change a thing about our love story.

 Our wedding was very symbolic of marriage.
 Whatever your dreams of marriage might be, life will inevitably get in the way.
 I learned that although our love story is beautiful, what makes our love memorable is that we navigate life’s roadblocks together.